-5.0 FLASH PROGRAM MEMORY
+4.0 FLASH PROGRAM MEMORY

-This data sheet summarizes the features of this group of PIC24F devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 4.
-"Program Memory" (DS39715) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", "Section 4.
+Program Memory" (DS39715).

-The PIC24FJ128GA010 family of devices contains internal Flash program memory for storing and executing application code.
-The memory is readable, writable and erasable during normal operation over the specified VDD range.
+The PIC24FJ64GA004 family of devices contains internal Flash program memory for storing and executing application code.
+The memory is readable, writable and erasable when operating with VDD over 2.25V.